irontec/ivozprovider/doc/sphinx/billing_and_invoices/pricing_plans.rst

 - Establishment cost
 - Billing period

+.. note:: It is recommended to double quote alphanumeric entries, though it is not compulsory for single word entries (or entries without odd symbols).
+   **If they contain any comma, they MUST be quoted**.

+.. error:: Floating numbers **MUST use point as decimal separator**.

-.. note:: Floating number must be quoted with double quotes and use a comma as decimal separator.
+.. note:: Numeric entries can be quoted with double quotes, but it is not mandatory.

 .. important:: The importing system will just bind the price to an existing price pattern or, if prefix doesn't match any existing pricing pattern, it will